 Leaking Fuel Tank – Minties have long been a car trip staple; they’re a handy treat and can help ease travel sickness.
 But they can also help with leaking fuel tanks.
-If your tank has sprung a leak simply chew the Mintie to soften and flatten it out, wipe the leaking area dry and apply the Mintie to plug the hole.
+If your tank has sprung a leak simply chew the Mintie to soften and flatten it out.
+Wipe the leaking area dry and apply the Mintie to plug the hole.
 It is moments like these you need Minties

 This is obviously a temporary fix – get to a mechanic for a permanent repair ASAP.

-Windscreen Cracks – Apply clear nail polish to both sides of windscreen chips and cracks to prevent them getting worse before you can get a professional fix.
+Windscreen Cracks – Apply clear nail polish to both sides of windscreen chips and cracks to prevent them from getting worse before you can get a professional fix.

 Pool Noodle – If your garage is a little tight for getting in and out of your car, you can avoid dinging the doors with some simple padding on the walls.
 Cut a pool noodle in half lengthways and attach it to the garage wall at the height of the car door.
 Any time you open too far the door will just bounce on the pool noodle.

 Tennis Ball Parking Guide – Hang a tennis ball from the garage ceiling so it touches your windscreen.
 This easy hack will show when you’re the correct distance from the garage wall.
 This saves you trying to estimate how close your bumper is from bursting through to the lounge room.